Social Democratic Party of the Free City of Danzig: Rise of Nazism

 In late 1930 a new right-wing government was formed in the Free City, with support from the National Socialists (Nazis).
 As an opposition party, the Social Democrats formed the Arbeiter-Schutzbund ('Worker Defense League') as its paramilitary force.
 Arbeiter-Schutzbund had around 4,500 members.
 However, the capacity of the Social Democratic Party to mobilize anti-fascist resistance was hindered by nationalistic tendencies within the very ranks of the party (for example, anti-Polish prejudices were widespread within the party).

 On 5 May 1932 a Social Democrat member of the municipal council, Gruhn, was murdered by the leader of the SS district Neuteich (Nowy Staw), Rudzinski.
 The "Volksstimme" was banned the next day for a period of three-month because it reported about the murder.
-However, despite repeated banning it became the leading voice of the opposition in Danzig and its number of copies grew from 20.000 in 1929 to up to 40.000 prior to its final ban in October 1936.
+However, despite repeated banning, the Volksstimme became the leading voice of the opposition in Danzig and its number of copies grew from 20,000 in 1929 to up to 40,000 prior to its final ban in October 1936.

 On 2 November 1933, the paper released an article heavily critical of the dissolution of the Danzig police unions.
 The article cited the freedoms guaranteed by the constitution of Danzig, which it accused the Senate of violating.
 By order of the chief of Danzig police, Helmut Froböss, the paper's editor, Franz Adomeit, was to suspend all publications the next day, effective for two months.
 In response, editors Fritz Weber and Anton Fooken sent an appeal to League Commissioner Helmer Rosting and petitioned the Senate.
 The Senate dismissed the complaint.
 Ultimately, the issue made it all the way to the Secretary General of the League of Nations, where it was also dismissed.

-After the elections of 1935 the oppositional parties, except of the Polish Party, jointly brought in a charge of electoral fraud to the Danzig High Court and unsuccessfully protested to the League of Nations.
-In the aftermath of the German–Polish declaration of non-aggression Poland did not support an international action and as the foreign envoy of the opposition, Erich Brost, reports the Polish government often "raised up more goodwill towards the Nazi government than other european countries of that time".
+After the elections of 1935 the opposition parties, except of the Polish Party, jointly brought in a charge of electoral fraud to the Danzig High Court and unsuccessfully protested to the League of Nations.
+In the aftermath of the German–Polish declaration of non-aggression Poland did not support an international action and as the foreign envoy of the opposition, Erich Brost, reports the Polish government often "raised up more goodwill towards the Nazi government than other European countries of that time".

-In October 1936 120 politicians of the Social Democratic Party were imprisoned and on 14 October the party was banned.
+In October 1936, 120 politicians of the Social Democratic Party were imprisoned and on 14 October the party was banned.

-On 25 May 1937 the Social Democrat politician Hans Wiechmann was killed by the Gestapo after a visit to the League of Nations' High Commissioner Carl Jacob Burckhardt.
+On 25 May 1937, the Social Democrat politician Hans Wiechmann was killed by the Gestapo after a visit to the League of Nations' High Commissioner Carl Jacob Burckhardt.